What We Do For: Students

 - and so on.

-Studio Introductions can also be scheduled at any point in the semester to encourage students to make use of the Writers' Studio via individual appointments.
+Studio Introductions can also be scheduled at the beginning of the semester to encourage students to make use of the Writers' Studio via individual appointments.
 Peer tutors provide these in-class introductions, which include an overview of WCOnline, our online appointment-making software, and an explanation of the Studio's services.
-Introductions typically last 5-10 minutes and can be scheduled for the beginning or end of class periods.
+Introductions typically last 10 minutes and can be scheduled for the beginning or end of class periods.
 To schedule a Studio Introduction, please submit a Writers' Studio Class Introduction request.

 For more information about what the Studio offers faculty, please contact Sunny Hawkins, the Director of Peer Tutoring.